trpc/trpc/www/docs/server/infer-types.md

 ## Infer React Query options based on your router

-When creating custom hooks around tRPC procedures, it's sometimes necesary to have the types of the options inferred from the router.
+When creating custom hooks around tRPC procedures, it's sometimes necessary to have the types of the options inferred from the router.
 You can do so via the `inferReactQueryProcedureOptions` helper exported from `@trpc/react-query`.

 ```ts twoslash filename='trpc.ts'
 // @module: esnext